wolffshots/phocus/README.md

 ## Installation

-Realistically you'll need to change some files to make it connect to your MQTT broker and serial device correctly but those changes should all be straightforward

 ### Ubuntu/systemd
 If you don't need to differ from the default setup then it should be as simple as: